"Polish death camp" controversy: Historical context

 During World War II, three million Polish Jews (90% of the prewar Polish-Jewish population) were killed due to Nazi German genocidal action.
 At least 2.5 million non-Jewish Polish civilians and soldiers perished.
 One million non-Polish Jews were also forcibly transported by the Nazis and killed in German-occupied Poland.
 At least half of 140,000 ethnic Poles deported died in the Auschwitz camp alone.

 After the German invasion, Poland, in contrast to cases such as Vichy France, experienced direct German administration rather than an indigenous puppet government.

 The western part of prewar Poland was annexed outright by Germany.
 Some Poles were expelled from the annexed lands to make room for German settlers.
 Parts of eastern Poland became part of the Reichskommissariat Ukraine and Reichskommissariat Ostland.
 The rest of German-occupied Poland, dubbed by Germany the General Government, was administered by Germany as occupied territory.
 The General Government received no international recognition.
 It is estimated that the Germans killed more than 2 million non-Jewish Polish civilians.
 Nazi German planners called for "the complete destruction" of all Poles, and their fate, as well as that of many other Slavs, was outlined in a genocidal Generalplan Ost (General Plan East).

 Historians have generally stated that relatively few Poles collaborated with Nazi Germany, in comparison with the situations in other German-occupied countries.
 The Polish Underground judicially condemned and executed collaborators, and the Polish Government-in-Exile coordinated resistance to the German occupation, including help for Poland's Jews.

 Some Poles were complicit in, or indifferent to, the rounding up of Jews.
 There are reports of neighbors turning Jews over to the Germans or blackmailing them (see "szmalcownik").
-In some cases, Poles themselves killed their Jewish fellow citizens, the most notorious examples being the 1941 Jedwabne pogrom and the 1946 Kielce pogrom, after the war had ended.
+In some cases, Poles themselves killed their Jewish fellow citizens, the most notorious examples being the 1941 Jedwabne pogrom and the 1946 Kielce pogrom, the latter taking place after the German occupation had ended.

 However, many Poles risked their lives to hide and assist Jews.
 Poles were sometimes exposed by Jews they were helping, if the Jews were found by the Germans—resulting in the murder of entire Polish rescue networks.
 Possibly a million Poles aided Jews; some estimates run as high as three million helpers.
 Poles have the world's highest count of individuals who have been recognized by Israel's Yad Vashem as Righteous among the Nations — non-Jews who risked their lives to save Jews from extermination during the Holocaust.